tricker7272/7onez/README.md

 > Press Add secret

-> Go to Action > AdityaRDP > Run workflow > Wait for 3s then go to the next step.
+> Go to Action >  Oshekher > Run workflow > Wait for 3s then go to the next step.

-> Refresh Web and go to AdityaRDP > build > Wait for 30s then go to the next step.
+> Refresh Web and go to  Oshekher > build > Wait for 30s then go to the next step.

 > Press Down facing arrow button "RDP INFO LOGIN" To Get IP, User, Password.